EliaKobayashi/Dietary_Application_Project/README.md

         self.cursor.execute("INSERT into Users values(?,?,?,?)", (random.randint(1,1000000), username, email, encrypt_password(password)))
         self.connection.commit()
 ```
-The method create_new_user is used later in the register screen to input new values into the Users table

-The area I struggled with in this method is ensuring that the password is hashed.
-I wasn't aware that randomizing between 1 to 1000000 and placing "encrypt_password(password)" as the value for the password attribute was necessary.
-Due to this, it took a while before the password appeared hashed in the database.
+In order to input new values into the User table, a method called "create_new_user" is created.
+The method encrypts the password for privacy reasons and uses hash.
+This method is used in the register table where users can register their log in information which will be saved in the User table to be used when they log in.

 ```.py
     # Function to save the registered information in the database